St Andrew High School: 1925–1929

 St Andrew High School was founded on September 21, 1925, through a partnership between the Presbyterian Church and the Wesleyan Synod of Jamaica.
 A fund of £6,000 was initially established to found the Jamaica High School for Girls, a fee-paying institution.
 Under the terms of the agreement, the school enrolled both boarders and day girls and was to be located near Kingston.
 In early 1925, the parties secured the former Cecelio Lodge House on eight acres of land—with gardens, tennis courts and a hockey field—from Kingston businessman Cecil Vernon Lindo.
 The house was refurbished, and dormitories, classrooms and staff rooms were added.
 On September 21, 1925, the Jamaica High School for Girls opened with 21 scholars (10 "day girls" and 11 "boarders").
 September 21 continues to be celebrated annually as the school's Founder's Day.
 The first headmistress was Miss Jenny Gartshore, who served for only one term.
-Her sister, Miss Margaret Gartshore, assumed the position and served the school for 31 years with Miss Doris "Stocky" Stockhausen as Vice-Principal.
+Her sister, Miss Margaret Gartshore, assumed the position and served the school for 31 years.